Moffein/RiskyFixes/README.md

 - Bandit
 	- Primaries now have a shot radius like most other bullet attacks in the game.
+	- Knife hitbox no longer gets cancelled by other animations.

 - Captain
 	- Orbital Skills are now usable in Hidden Realms.